Homemade Breakfast Sausage

 - Short ingredient list.
 We have a very short ingredient list here.
 And if you don’t have fresh herbs on hand, dried herbs (pantry staples) can easily be substituted instead.

 - So much better than store-bought.
-With complete control over the ingredients (and fully customizing to suit your personal preference), homemade breakfast sausage is far superior than store-bought, tasting so much better (and fresher!).
+With complete control over the ingredients (and fully customizing to suit your personal preferences), homemade breakfast sausage is far superior than store-bought, tasting so much better and fresher!

 - Freezer-friendly.
 These sausage patties freeze oh-so-beautifully (before or after cooking) up to 1 month, giving you 100% breakfast insurance down the road.